 - Translate voice-of-customer findings into specific recommendations about pricing and packaging changes.

 - Quantify the expected financial impact of the new pricing on both new and existing customers.
 Ideally you want to look at this financial impact on a customer-by-customer level and map how much customers would pay if they were migrated into the new packages and pricing.

 - Socialize findings and recommendations with the pricing council and get a go or no go decision.

 - Set up weekly cross-functional meetings to align on pricing decisions and coordinate implementation.

 The team at Cypress took a particularly in-depth approach to customer research as they contemplated launching usage-based pricing earlier this year.
-I recommend reading about their pricing playbook if you’d like to learn more about Step 2.
+We’d recommend reading about their pricing playbook if you’d like to learn more about Step 2.

 Step 3: Prepare for implementation

 As challenging as Steps 1 and 2 can feel, Step 3 ends up being the most resource-intensive—especially if a company is contemplating a significant pricing change.